Fleck 5600SXT 48,000 Grain Water Softener Review

 • Brine tank and mineral tank ship separately — bulky delivery

-• DIY installation requires basic plumbing comfort; not truly plug-and-play
+• DIY installation requires basic plumbing comfort (see our guide to safe home electrical updates for pipe connections); not truly plug-and-play

 • No Wi-Fi or app connectivity for remote monitoring